To see the latest on what we are up to, check out our Medium page and follow us on social media.

 Chief Radness Officer

 Aaron is an urban designer based in Somerville, Massachusetts.
 He graduated from Olin College of Engineering where he studied Sustainable and Social Design Engineering.
 He is passionate about creating sustainable, livable, and equitable cities.
-Catch him biking around town on his bight orange fixie.
+Catch him biking around town on his bright orange fixie.

 Marion is a sophomore at Olin College of Engineering who is interested in infrastructure, design, storytelling, and the intersections between them.
 She is fascinated by space (both negative and outer) and hopes to own a movie theater one day.